Author:

 Burnout Meter

-The most innovative (and cruel) feature in QAPI is the Burnout Meter.
+The most innovative—and cruel—feature in QAPI is the Burnout Meter.
 Unlike traditional health bars that regenerate over time, the Burnout Meter only moves in one direction: up.

-The only way to slow the meter's relentless climb?
-Brief coffee breaks and bathroom visits.
+Every chart you review, every violation you flag, every AI summary you fact-check feeds the meter.
+As it rises, your character's movements become sluggish, their vision blurs, and their ability to catch violations diminishes.
+Bosses and Whistleblowers accelerate it.
+The only way to slow its climb?
+Coffee Breaks (available once per day) and PTO (unlocked every 10 levels).
 But even these provide minimal relief.
-Take too many breaks, and you'll fall behind on your quotas.
-Don't take enough, and you'll miss critical violations as your concentration fades.
+Take too many breaks and you fall behind on your quotas.
+Don't take enough and you'll miss critical violations as your concentration fades.

 There is no winning strategy.
 The meter always reaches maximum eventually.

-- New violations spawn at double speed
+• New violations spawn at double speed

-- Random chart anomalies appear without warning
+• Random chart anomalies appear without warning

-- Your coffee breaks become shorter and less effective
+• Coffee Breaks become shorter and less effective

-- The Burnout Meter accelerates
+• The Burnout Meter accelerates

 Some violations never cross your desk until the final 24 hours, when they appear in overwhelming clusters.
 These "audit eve specials" are designed to test whether you'll crack under pressure or somehow maintain your sanity while processing 47 urgent chart reviews at 2 AM.